MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deployment-considerations-for-implementing-microsoft-identity-manager-with-share.md

 ## Disable provisioning when you migrate connected data sources to the metaverse for the first time

-When you deploy MIM for the first time, it is recommended that you migrate and join all connected data sources before you enable provisioning.
-After you have verified that everything has been successfully migrated and joined, you can enable provisioning and run a Full Synchronization of the management agents to apply the provisioning rules to all connected objects.
+When you deploy MIM for the first time, it's recommended that you migrate and join all connected data sources before you enable provisioning.
+After you've verified that everything has been successfully migrated and joined, you can enable provisioning and run a Full Synchronization of the management agents to apply the provisioning rules to all connected objects.
 For additional information on how to configure provisioning rules, see [Provisioning Rules](/previous-versions/mim/jj590298(v=ws.10))

 ## Set a deletion threshold in your run profile steps to limit the number of accidental deletions